Brick Fences

 So why are there problems with brick fences?

-- The actual cost of the wall in both materials and labour is high resulting in people trying to minimise on wall and pier thickness.
+• The actual cost of the wall in both materials and labour is high resulting in people trying to minimise on wall, and supporting pier dimensions.

-- Due to the considerable weight of brickwork it needs substantial (expensive) foundations which will not be subject to any settlement.
+• Due to the considerable weight of brickwork it needs substantial (costly) foundations which will not be subject to any settlement.

 Here are a few recommendations;

-- It you are retaining soil get the wall properly designed.
+• It you are using the wall to retain soil get the wall properly designed.

 All sounds too expensive?,,,,,,,,,,,,,,,Perhaps brick piers with infill timber or steel panels may be the way to go!